 Starting Blocks aims to help new parents with their first steps into parenting, especially when it comes to child care options.
-A topic of particular interest at the moment is the changes to the subsidies that the Australian Government provides to families of children in child care.
+A topic that’s always of particular interest is the subsidies the Australian Government provides to families of children in child care.

-You are eligible if you earn less than $351,248 in combined family income and are undertaking one or more of the following activities for at least 8 hours a fortnight: paid work (includes if you are currently on leave); self-employment; unpaid work in a family business; looking for work; volunteering; training; or studying.
-(There are exemptions for parents who cannot meet these activity requirements.)
+You are eligible if you earn less than $352,453 in combined family income and are undertaking one or more of the following activities for at least 8 hours a fortnight: paid work (includes if you are currently on leave); self-employment; unpaid work in a family business; unpaid work experience or unpaid internship; looking for work; volunteering; training; or studying.

-(The following tables are based on those from the Department of Human Services (note that the amounts are correct for 2018/19 only)
+The following tables are based on the Department of Education's figures for 2019-2020.

 Your combined family income and the subsidy you receive:

 |Combined family income||Subsidy received as a percentage of the fee charged|

 |$173,163 to below $252,453||50%|